phw/picard-docs/source/usage/submit_acoustid.rst

    |

 2. If the files are matched to a track and move to the right-hand pane, they already exist in the AcoustID database and do not need to be re-submitted.
-The "Submit" button will remain disabled.
+The :guilabel:`Submit` button will remain disabled.

    .. image:: ../images/submit_acoustid_2.png
       :width: 100%